python-arch/ROV-Underwater-Image-Enhancer/README.md

 3. **Thickness Measurement**: Measures the thickness of objects in underwater images.
 4. **Helping Modules**: Includes modules like Channel Analyzer and Histogram Analyzer for testing and analysis purposes.

 The project is built using Object-Oriented Design to make it more organized and structured.
+The following is the guide for installation and usage

 ## Installation